Julian Stanley: Study of Mathematically Precocious Youth

 When Stanley was a young math and science teacher he became fascinated with intellectual talent while taking a "tests and measurements" course at the University of Georgia.
-But, it was in 1969 that Stanley's interest with intellectually gifted youth was reignited when he was introduced to Joseph Bates, a 13-year-old boy from Baltimore, Maryland.
+However, it was in 1969 that Stanley's interest with intellectually gifted youth was reignited when he was introduced to Joseph Bates, a 13-year-old boy from Baltimore, Maryland.
 Joseph was outperforming all of his classmates in mathematics.
-Stanley decided to test him using the SAT and found that it was a much more effective and reliable way to test for both advanced math and verbal skills and reasoned that such a method could be used to identify more of these high ability students, especially if a systematic approach was taken.
+Stanley decided to test him using the SAT and found that it was a much more effective and reliable way to test for both advanced math and verbal skills and reasoned that such a method could be used to identify more of these high-ability students, especially if a systematic approach was taken.
 Seeing a need for more research and development in mathematical reasoning ability, Stanley submitted a proposal to the Spencer Foundation of Chicago, which also had an interest in intellectual talent, to help fund his study.

 On September 1, 1971, the Study of Mathematically Precocious Youth (SMPY) was formed at Johns Hopkins University.
 It began as a project designed to model the longitudinal study by Lewis M. Terman in the "Genetic Studies of Genius" series.
-The project primarily included holding talent searches with the intent of identifying gifted youth, particularly in the area of mathematics.
+The project primarily included holding talent searches with the intent of identifying gifted youth, particularly in the area of mathematics; one such student was a future Fields medalist from Australia named Terence Tao.
+Stanley said that Tao had the greatest mathematical reasoning ability he had found in years of intensive searching.

 The study then proceeded to examine both short- and long-term results of the students identified through this method.
 Stanley was also invested in helping them to further their education by devising and offering many different acceleration programs and classes.
 At the time, there was very little research to support acceleration, with educators often pushing gifted youths and their parents towards enrichment instead, as it seemed best to avoid attracting too much attention to the unusual abilities of these students and thereby make it easier for educators within the current system at the time to deal with their intellectual capabilities.
 Up until the time of Stanley's study, there was the prevalent idea that cultural assimilation, stemming from the melting pot ideology featured prominently within the United States’ immigration policies, was also a factor in educators veering away from providing acceleration opportunities for gifted students.